michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 18. And of thy sons that shall issue from thee, which thou shalt beget, shall they take away; and they shall be eunuchs in the palace of the king of Babylon.

 19. Then said Hezekiah unto Isaiah, Good is the word of the Lord which thou hast spoken.
-And he said, Is it not good, if peace and truth be in my days?Is it…: or, Shall there not be peace and truth, etc
+And he said, Is it not good, if peace and truth be in my days?

 20. And the rest of the acts of Hezekiah, and all his might, and how he made a pool, and a conduit, and brought water into the city, are they not written in the book of the chronicles of the kings of Judah?